EnriqueTor/Hangman/README.md

 Single Game View:

-It goes to the Game View (using the type of game ÒsingleÓ) where you are going to be able to play the game.
+It goes to the Game View (using the type of game "single") where you are going to be able to play the game.
 Your final score gets recorded and will hit the Single Game Leaderboard.

 Result View: